 Differences Between Compensation and Pay Statements

 Once you start using Compensation, you’ll notice some improvements from Pay Statements.
-Here you’ll find a description of all the differences you’ll notice from your current experience.
+Here you’ll find a description of all the differences you’ll see from your current experience.

 Compensation has an interactive view, breaking down an employee’s take home pay and benefits.
-Your employees can also access their year-to-dates, all without having to open their PDF pay statement.
+Your employees can also access their year-to-dates, all without having to open their PDF pay statements.

 We’ve divided your employee’s pay into two categories, Take Home Pay and Benefits.
 Take Home Pay is split into two sections, Cash Compensation and Deducted from Pay.
 Benefits are split into taxable and non-taxable benefits.

 All earnings with a year-to-date amount are included on the breakdown unless there aren’t earnings during the pay period and Suppress statement printing when earning amt = 0 is selected on the earning code.